 Freshkills Park, as a place, is here.
 NYC Parks is working to provide access to the interior of the site.
 Because the site is so large the park is being developed from the outside in so that people, particularly those who live at its edges, will be able to enjoy the benefits of the new park space sooner.
 Schmul Park and Owl Hollow Fields are already providing benefits to the surrounding community.
 The New Springville Greenway provides a multiuse path along the Richmond Avenue edge of Freshkills Park.
-Soon, North Park and East Park will open and the unusual combination of natural and engineered beauty, including creeks, wetlands, expansive meadows and spectacular vistas of the New York City region will be accessible.
+Soon, more sections of the park will open and the unusual combination of natural and engineered beauty, including creeks, wetlands, expansive meadows and spectacular vistas of the New York City region will be accessible.

 In 2001, the City of New York, led by the Department of City Planning and supported by the New York Department of State’s Division of Coastal Resources, conducted a master planning process for Freshkills Park that resulted in an illustrative park plan, also known as the Draft Master Plan.
 In 2006, NYC Parks assumed responsibility for implementing the project using the Draft Master Plan as a conceptual guide.
 The basic framework of the plan integrates three separate systems—programming, wildlife, and circulation—into one cohesive and dynamic unit.

 Freshkills Park will host an incredible variety of public spaces and facilities for social, cultural and physical activity, for learning and play.
 The site is large enough to support many sports and programs that are unusual in the city, including mountain biking, nature trails, kayaking, and large scale public art.

 Freshkills Park will also support richly diverse habitats for wildlife, birds and plant communities, as well as provide extraordinary natural settings for recreation.
 Through ecological innovation and creative design, new native plant communities will inhabit the site and connect the park to adjacent park sites on Staten Island.